Yuval-Ronen/imagenet-hs-db-creation/README.md

   - As a demonstration, the **first class (`n01443537`) containing 230 images** has been fully converted to 31-band hyperspectral format.
 - You can also:
-  - Convert any specific class by changing `cls_path`
+  - Convert any specific class by changing `cls_path` run "Choose specific class you want to convert"
-  - Or sample randomly across all classes
+  - Or sample randomly across all classes run "Sample randomly images from every class"
 You can optionally test the model first on the **CAVE dataset** — but it's **not required** to use this workflow.

 ## ⚙️ How to Use

-1. Load the pretrained AWAN model
-2. Call `RGB_2_HS(model, input_path, output_path)`
-3. Outputs are `.mat` files containing 31-band hyperspectral data
+1. Run Utils and preperations to connect to Google Drive and install all the requirements
+2. Check GPU- you must have GPU to use the model
+3. Run **Model setup** and **Model loading and preperation**
+4. **Use ImageNet-R** with the option you want. sampel from all classes or choose the class you want to convert from.
+5. Optionally, test the model on the CAVE DB.
+Run **HS reconstruction from RGB and evaluation on CAVE DB**

+- Use the model:
+You can convert any RGB image by using 'RGB_2_HS(model, jpg_folder, reconstructed_folder)'. - Evaluation: You can Show evaluation by using 'output_evaluation_res(original_folder, reconstructed_folder)'.
-You can visualize the result using the `show_hs_rgb()` function (selecting bands for R/G/B, e.g., 650/550/450nm).
+- Visualization: You can visualize the result using the `show_hs_rgb()` function (selecting bands for R/G/B, e.g., 650/550/450nm).
 Or with HS_RGB_show() function that will visiualize the rgb image next to it's Hyperspectral constructed file.